Skip to main content

 The dawn phenomenon is a normal rise in blood sugar in the early morning hours, typically between 4 AM and 7 AM, driven by a natural cortisol surge that helps wake you up.
 It is often visible on a CGM.
 If your morning glucose tracks too high (over 110 mg/dL), it may suggest underlying insulin resistance and is worth a closer look.

 A finger stick gives you a single snapshot, while a CGM gives you a continuous movie.
-You can easily miss a spike with finger sticks because the peak usually happens 45 to 60 minutes after a meal, not 2 hours later.
+You can easily miss a spike with finger sticks because the peak usually comes 45 to 60 minutes after a meal rather than at 2 hours.
 Continuous data lets you see the full curve and how each food affects you.

 For non-diabetics, we usually recommend wearing a CGM for 2 to 4 weeks, using one or two 14-day sensors.
 That window is long enough to test your most common foods and habits without making it a permanent device.
 After the trial, most patients have the data they need to make better choices on their own.

 For a healthy non-diabetic adult, a CGM typically reads between 70 and 100 mg/dL when fasting and stays under 140 mg/dL after meals.
-Most readings should sit in the 70 to 110 mg/dL range across the day.
-Stable, low variability is the goal, not just a low number once.
+Most readings should fall within the 70 to 110 mg/dL range across the day.
+The goal is steady glucose with small swings, rather than a single low reading.

 A CGM can become a stress trigger if you are prone to disordered eating.
 We screen for this carefully before prescribing.
 For most patients, a CGM brings clarity and reduces anxiety, because the data replaces guessing.
 If the device starts to drive obsessive behavior, take it off and call us.